 Cysts are sac-like structures in the skin that contain fluid, pus, or gas.
-They usually appear on the face, ears, neck, or back, but they can develop in other areas, including the penis.

 Most penile cysts do not require treatment.
 However, anyone who thinks that they may have a cyst should see a doctor for a diagnosis.
 Sexually transmitted infections (STIs) and other health issues can cause bumps that resemble cysts to form on the penis.